Fundraising

 About the Author

-Doug Schneider is AmPhil's Managing Partner and has nearly two decades of experience in sales, doug schneidermarketing, communications, and fundraising.
-Prior to joining AmPhil, Doug served as the director of development for the Intercollegiate Studies Institute (ISI).
+Doug Schneider is AmPhil's Managing Partner and has nearly two decades of experience in sales, doug schneider-older man with gray hair and a bearmarketing, communications, and fundraising.
+Before joining AmPhil, Doug served as the director of development for the Intercollegiate Studies Institute (ISI).
 In this capacity, he managed ISI’s annual fund, was part of ISI’s management team, and oversaw the institute’s marketing and communications efforts.

 Doug graduated magna cum laude with a degree in political science from Messiah College in Grantham, Pennsylvania.
 He has served on several local nonprofit boards and resides in Newark, Delaware, with his wife and their four children.